Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 0%, but the description clearly explains both parameters ('content' and 'source_label') with their purposes.
-This compensates for the lack of schema descriptions, adding practical meaning beyond the raw schema.
+Schema description coverage is 0%, but the description explains both parameters: 'content' as the external content to probe and 'source_label' for logging.
+This adds significant meaning beyond the bare schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.